Sales Commission Accounting: Guide to ASC 606

 A data automation tool can manage complex commission reporting at scale, without sacrificing the accuracy of the data.
 Software solutions will allow you to calculate commissions effectively, improve relations with your sales team (and in turn, customers), simplify the administration of sales commission accounting, and make it easy to run reports or audits.

 Sales commission accounting becomes simple with an automation solution.
-It provides for a centralised system of secured data.
+It provides for a centralized system of secured data.
 The tool will be able to collect data from disparate systems, store data, and transform it into reports and easily understandable dashboards for users to access.

 Download ebook: A New Approach to Business Process